adloky/smalls/benoni-b-ss.md

 This is the starting position of the Fianchetto Variation.
 The rook is well placed on e8, and White already has to take into account the move ...Ne4, since it is often quite useful for Black to exchange a pair of knights.
 Also, after White's Nd2-c4 we need to be ready to play Nd7-e5 or Nd7-b6 in order to challenge White's knight.
 Therefore Black's b8-knight has to go to d7.
 It is too slow to instead develop it with ...Na6-c7.

 It is always a question when to include the moves ...a6 and a4.
 For the time being, I prefer to be flexible and not include them yet.
-On the one hand, having White?s pawn on a4 is good for us if we swap the knights on e4 since we can then have a stable square on b4 for our rook.
+On the one hand, having White's pawn on a4 is good for us if we swap the knights on e4 since we can then have a stable square on b4 for our rook.
 However, in other lines, having the pawn on a4 gives White the additional option of playing a5 with a grip on the queenside.

 **10.Bf4**